quietui/quiet/docs/docs/using-web-components.md

 </quiet-button>
 ```

 However, some components also have _named slots_.
-To insert content into a named slot, use the `slot` attribute.
-The position of the slotted content doesn't matter, as long as it's a top-level child of the host element.
+To insert content into a named slot, add the `slot` attribute to any ==top-level child element== of the component.
+The position of the slotted content doesn't matter, as long as it's not nested within another element.
 The component will automatically render the slotted content in the correct location.

 ```html {.example .no-buttons}
 <quiet-button>